Hadith of Najd: Text of the hadith

-According to two narrations in Sahih Bukhari, Muhammad asks Allah to bless the areas of Bilad al-Sham (Syria) and Yemen.
+According to two narrations in Sahih Bukhari, the Islamic prophet Muhammad asks Allah to bless the areas of Bilad al-Sham (Syria) and Yemen.
 When his companions said "Our Najd as well," he replied: There will appear earthquakes and afflictions, and from there will come out the side of the head (i.e. horns) of Satan.

 In a similar narration, Muhammad again asked Allah to bless the areas Medina, Mecca, Shaam, and Yemen and, when asked specifically to bless Najd, repeated similar comments about there being earthquakes, trials, tribulations, and the horns of Satan.

 "O Allah, bestow your blessings on our Shaam.
 O Allah, bestow your blessings on our Yemen."
 The people said, "O Messenger of Allah, and our Najd."
 I think the third time the Prophet, sallallaahu alayhi wa sallam, said, "There (in Najd) will occur earthquakes, trials and tribulations, and from there appears the Horn of Satan."

 It has been asserted that this hadith is relating the coming events that shook the Muslim nation, these known as fitnah or 'trials'.
 There have also been various theories instigated against the people of the modern day region of Saudi Arabia known as 'Najd', however, linguistically and geographically this argument is disputed.

 Location of Najd

 The Arabic word Najd generally means a highland.
 It can also refer, as a proper noun, to the region of Najd in Saudi Arabia.
 Some medieval Islamic scholars, who lived before the Wahhabi movement originating in the 18th century CE, wrote different interpretations of what this hadith could be referring to.
 Contemporarily, this hadith is widely understood to refer to the Wahhabi movement.
 Some scholars dispute this claim.
 Possible locations listed are the areas around Yemen, Iraq, and Saudi Arabia.
-Ibn Hajar al-Asqalani said after quoting the words of al-Khattaabee explaining the meaning of Qarn (horn):
+Ibn Hajar al-Asqalani said after quoting the words of al-Khattabi explaining the meaning of Qarn (horn):